riscv-software-src/riscof/docs/source/installation.rst

 Using Virtualenv for Python
 ---------------------------

-Many a times users face issues in installing and managing multiple python versions.
-This is actually a major issue as many gui elements in Linux use the default python versions, in which case installing python3.6 using the above methods might break other software.
+Many a times users face issues in installing and managing multiple Python versions.
+This is actually a major issue as many gui elements in Linux use the default Python versions, in which case installing python3.6 using the above methods might break other software.
 We thus advise the use of **pyenv** to install python3.6.